 Line 3 Opposition – Direct Action Opportunity

 Line 3 is a violation of treaty rights with the Indigenous peoples of the region it is being constructed in and is infrastructure supporting the fossil fuel industry that is harming our patient’s health.
-If able, please join the Treaty People’s Gathering, occurring June 5th-8th and share widely to stop Line 3.
+There is ongoing direct action in northern Minnesota opposing Line 3, please attend if able or find other ways to get involved here.